Ipoh kavadi-maker Sivabalan Doraisamy hopes that younger generations will keep the tradition of crafting these religious structures alive.

 By NICOLE CHANG

-Having picked up a skill or two from from his late uncle Rathakrishnan Muniappan, a pioneer at making polystyrene and illuminated kavadi in Malaysia, 38-year-old Sivabalan Doraisamy has continued the tradition of crafting kavadis for a modern age.
+Having picked up a skill or two from from his late uncle Rathakrishnan Muniappan, a pioneer at making polystyrene and illuminated kavadi in Malaysia, 38-year-old Sivabalan Doraisamy has continued the tradition of crafting kavadis for the modern age.

 “The polystyrene LED-lit kavadi started becoming popular here in Ipoh some time back.
 Temples in Penang, Kuala Lumpur and Johor Baru began ordering these illuminated kavadis.
 The kavadis that I was making were being sent to further regions including Sabah, Singapore and Mauritius.”